manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/docs/getting_started/install.md

 is a good way to:

 - Try a new feature
-  before it is oficially released;
+  before it is officially released;
 - Check whether
   a bug you encountered
   has been fixed